Ecotrust/floodplain-restoration/README.md

 2. run `python ../scripts/generate_bif.py`; this will create and *overwrite*
 	- `dst/data/bbn.bif`
 	- `survey/fixtures/questions.json`
-3. Either a) optimize using `../scripts/optimize.py` and/or edit `dst/data/bbn.bif` directly with a text editor.
+3. Optimize using `../scripts/optimize.py` which will generate a new bif file; copy to `dst/data/bbn.bif` if you want to use it.
+4. Edit `dst/data/bbn.bif` by hand if necessary.
-4. reload question fixtures with `python manage.py loaddata survey/fixtures/questions.json` (*warning: this will destroy all questions in the database and requires though about data migration*)
+5. Reload question fixtures with `python manage.py loaddata survey/fixtures/questions.json` (*warning: this will destroy all questions in the database and requires careful thought about data migration*)
+6. Check system integrity with `python manage.py systemcheck`

 # TODO